Improving literacy in your school: how to embed the Education Endowment Foundation guidance

 |4.
 Break down complex writing tasks||Teachers should give explicit instruction, like breaking down writing into planning, monitoring and evaluation.
 They should motivate students with approaches such as collaborative and paired writing||✓ Our Bedrock Vocabulary curriculum is suitable for KS3-4 students of all abilities.
 Having read a fiction or non-fiction text, they complete writing activities to scaffold learning using their own language.

-✓ Bedrock GCSE English schemes, including 102 GCSE English Terms and Jekyll and Hyde English Literature GCSE, scaffold students’ written responses to a text with planning, writing, and modelled analysis.
+✓ Bedrock GCSE English schemes, including GCSE English Terms & Analysis and Jekyll & Hyde English Literature GCSE, scaffold students’ written responses to a text with planning, writing, and modelled analysis.

 |5.
 Combine writing instruction with reading in every subject||Teachers should ensure students can recognise what good writing looks like in their subject||✓ Bedrock Vocabulary exposes students to a range of engaging fiction and non-fiction texts encompassing geographical, historical, scientific and mathematical subjects and provides opportunities to embed new knowledge in their own writing|